-It’s a recurring situation when a software under production needs to be transitioned between two development teams.
+It’s a recurring situation when software under production needs to be transitioned between two development teams.
 Typically, there are always some forms of motivation for this change.

 This handing over can be due to business and technical reasons such as underperformance, slow pace in advancing the project, or some other motive.

 Different parts of the software product might call for various types of experts, hence the need for different teams.

 Would it be right if we were to ignore such an important discussion while knowing fully well that be it now or in the future, there might be the need for a software project to make a transition?
 Of course not.
 That’s why we are going to take a look at the best approach to a smooth project sail in today’s piece.

 5 Key Reasons for Changing a Software Development Team

 Irrespective of the frequency of transitional occurrences, the biggest question is “The Why Factor”.
 After all, it is very important to define exactly why there is a need for transition.

-It’s still a dilemma for product owners with no tech-knowledge to envisage what are the most needed requirements to place onto the next team.
-This can cause a lot of delays and in return, spark annoyance, put pressure on those involved in the project and cause possible loss of interest.
+It’s still a dilemma for product owners with no tech knowledge to envisage the most needed requirements to place on the next team.
+This can cause a lot of delays, and in return, spark annoyance, put pressure on those involved in the project, and cause possible loss of interest.

-Asking why will shed a light on the major reason for transition and the best way to go about it.
-This will determine what the expectations of the project owner will be, what size the new team will be, and what pitfalls to avoid hence.
+Asking why will shed light on the major reason for the transition and the best way to go about it.
+This will determine what the expectations of the project owner will be, what size the new team will be, and what pitfalls to avoid.